 What scares you?
 The best horror movies exploit our most basic fears.
 Home invasion movies, for example, undermine our sense of security in the place we should feel the safest.
 Killer bug movies understand that most people hate ‘creepy crawlies’.
 And sharks – they’re basically freight trains with teeth.
 But some people have strange fears.
 Take clowns, for instance – Pennywise, Art the Clown, Twisty the Clown.
 Coulrophobia, or fear of clowns, is a actually a thing.
 Others are afraid of dolls.
 Not surprisingly, there’s a word for that, too – pediophobia.
-In the next weeks alone, we’re getting two new Killer Doll movies in the Child’s Play remake and Annabelle Comes Home.
+Last year saw the release of two new Killer Doll movies – the Child’s Play remake and Annabelle Comes Home.
+Today, an unexpected sequel to 2016’s The Boy – Brahms: The Boy 2 – hits theatres.
 So for this edition of The Chopping Block, I take a look at some of the better Killer Dolls of horror.

 Honourable Killer Dolls